deepinking/demo/README.md

 #DEMO PROJECT README

-This is a samplw readme file
+This is a sample readme file

 ##Heading 2